i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-behavior/README.md

 ## Debugging

-If you've got strange results or behaviors of the Behavior Module it is worth to turn on debugging console messages.
+If you've got strange results or behaviors of the behavior module, it is worth to turn on debugging console messages.
 Simply add
 ```
 behavior.setDebug(true)
 ```
-after createing the behavior instance.
+after creating the behavior instance.